CodeYourFuture/fundamentals-course/lesson-2.md

 Problem solving is a critical skill for programmers, including for experts.
 Often programmers spend most of their day solving problems in their code.
 Learning how to solve problems efficiently is an extremely useful skill.

-To help develop your problem solving skills, Ben & Melissa from the Honeycomb Works have put together a fun game to work in groups on.
-Then they will give [a presentation](https://docs.google.com/presentation/d/1XzLUVxfiJE2llWTWn7Rf5T0cutcL9HCBwd09GBCzv_4/) about improving your problem solving.
+To help develop your problem solving skills, we'll play a fun game in small groups.
+Followed by a short [presentation](https://docs.google.com/presentation/d/1XzLUVxfiJE2llWTWn7Rf5T0cutcL9HCBwd09GBCzv_4/) about improving your problem solving.

 ## Homework presentation